 How can I model a "2D simulation", showing the extent of flooding / overflow above the road curb?
 For example when overflow spills over a gutter and into the surrounding area, I want to see how far the flooding extends.

 Can we see this urban flood map in 3D to know the "spread" of runoff extending beyond the road?

 Enhancement # 409346

-A 2D simulation can be accomplished with OpenFlows FLOOD (formerly known as MOHID Studio from ACTION Modulers).
+A 2D simulation can be accomplished with OpenFlows FLOOD (formerly known as MOHID Studio from ACTION Modulers - does not use Bentley licensing, contact Support for a license key).
 Existing SewerGEMS/CivilStorm models can be imported and combined with a terrain surface to perform a 2D simulation of a hydraulic model.
 A separate article with details will be available soon.
 If you are interested in OpenFlows FLOOD, please contact your Bentley Account Manager.